- Do you wish you had finished high school, or ...

 If you answered “yes” to any of these questions, MassEdCO, Inc.’s Educational Opportunity Centers offer resources to assist you.

-First funded in 1973 and celebrating more than 40 years of operation, MassEdCO, Inc.'s Educational Opportunity Centers project is one of the US Department of Education’s 13 original EOC projects.
+First funded in 1973 and celebrating almost 50 years of operation, MassEdCO's statewide Educational Opportunity Centers project is one of the US Department of Education’s 13 original EOC projects.
 A federally funded TRIO program, the project is currently the largest EOC project in the country.
 (Scroll down for links to all six MassEdCO Educational Opportunity Centers in Massachusetts.)

 - Postsecondary education access services to primarily low-income nontraditional students and adults (age 19 and above) who are interested in furthering their education